open-life-science/ols-governance/README.md

 * [x] Invite nomination from the OLS team for who should be invited in the first iteration
 * [x] Get the OLS team to review the proposal and documents
 * [x] Send invitation
-* [x] Onboard them by sharing onboarding document
+* [x] Onboard them by sharing the onboarding document
 * [x] Gather declaration for CoI and Participation
-* [x] Set up initial meeting and identify next steps
+* [x] Set up the initial meeting and identify the next steps
-* [ ] Initial work with inidividual groups on setting resources and drections for the four areas of work
+* [x] Phase 1: Initial work with individual groups on setting resources and directions for their areas of work
+* [ ] Phase 2: Start recommendation and feedback from January 2024

 📫 Contact
 ---